Coral Bay Restaurants

 Skinny Legs is an island favorite that boasts “Same Day Service”.
 It has a casual atmosphere that attracts both locals and tourists.
 They are known for their burgers, but have an assortment of sandwiches and salads as well.
 They have several televisions if you need a place to watch the big game.

 Rhumb Lines has an eclectic menu of casual food, specialty entrees, and small plates.
-They specialize in Pacific Rim and Tropical Cuisine.
 You can get more information on their facebook page.

 Ekaete Pink Corner